What Is the Fjord Trail?

 2. Scarring the shoreline with concrete and infill

-MTA requires the shoreline boardwalk to be at least 25 feet from the tracks and have an eight-foot-tall security fence separating the trail from the tracks.
+MTA requires the shoreline boardwalk to be at least 25 feet from the tracks and have an eight to twelve-foot-tall security fence separating the trail from the tracks (DGEIS Ch.
+IV.G-6).
 These siting requirements would force the structure to be built in the water.
 HHFT has indicated that the shoreline trail would be constructed with a combination of pilings driven into the shoreline and riverbed to build an elevated structure and filled directly into the river to build a berm (see Arup, “Shoreline Trail Constructability”).
 That’s a major problem for HHFT because regulatory agencies don't want structures for non-water-dependent uses in or over navigable waters.

 3. Over-tourism isn’t pleasant for tourists, either